-1. Unreinforced and reinforced concrete pipes and fittings shall comply with the relevant provisions of BS EN 1916 and BS 5911-1 and shall be manufactured from concrete with a Design Chemical Class DC-4 unless the water company can be satisfied that a lower class will resist attack from soils and groundwater.
+(iii) WIS 4-52-01 and IGN 4-52-02 deal with polymeric anticorrosion (barrier) coatings.
+The thickness of the coatings should be such that the chemicalresistance test in BS EN 598, Section 5.6 is complied with.
+1. Unreinforced and reinforced concrete pipes and fittings shall comply with the relevant provisions of BS EN 1916 and BS 5911-1 and shall be manufactured from concrete with a Design Chemical Class DC-4 unless the sewerage company can be satisfied that a lower class will resist attack from soils and groundwater.